 Why Should You Invest in Government Bonds?

-Investing in government bonds offers several clear advantages:
+Investing in government bonds in India offers several clear advantages:

 How to Invest in Government Bonds in India?